 Even today, disputes over the wording of the Apostles’ Creed live on in the various Christian sects.
 For example, the creed is either altered or footnoted in some Lutheran circles due to its clergy replacing the word “catholic” with the word “Christian.”
-These sects claim that “Christian” in the ancient text reads “catholic,” meaning the whole Church as it confesses the wholeness of Christian doctrine.
+These sects claim that “Christian” in the ancient text reads “catholic,” meaning the whole Church.

 The Church of Denmark is one of several Lutheran, Reformed or Protestant sects that still uses the phrase “We renounce the devil and all his works and all his ways” as the beginning of this creed, before the line “We believe in God the Father Almighty etc.” That added preface to the Apostles’ Creed survives intact in the Roman Church tradition as an integral part of adult baptismal vows, and is observed in a question-and-answer format that then goes on to break the Apostles’ Creed down into a call-and-respond format.
 In Roman tradition, infant baptisms require these vows to be made in proxy by the child’s sponsors or usually, Godparents.